 Telemedicine

-In recent years, for example, telemedicine has grown in popularity, especially for counseling services, but still accounts for less than 1% of options.
-Life after the coronavirus will see an exponential increase in these services, especially related to medical advice.
+In recent years, for example, telemedicine has grown in popularity, especially for consultation services, but still represents less than 1% of options.
+Life after coronavirus will see an exponential increase in these services, especially related to medical advice.
 Practices that will be favored and encouraged.

 Sports and entertainment